Upper Lake, California: 2020

+There were 454 housing units at an average density of 264.9 /mi2, of which 400 (88.1%) were occupied.
+Of these, 72.8% were owner-occupied, and 27.3% were occupied by renters.

 Economy

+Viticulture

+The Upper Lake area emerged as a wine-growing region in the 1880s, counting among his earliest viticulturists Serranus Clinton Hastings, who farmed 125 acre of vineyards and had a winery and distillery built, operating until 1900.
+Charles M. Hammond planted a 25-acre vineyard in the late 19th century which was still thriving in 1914.

+Viticulture and winemaking activities were wiped out by Prohibition, and vineyards were abandoned or replanted with orchards, most notably walnuts, which remain a key crop in the area.
+Some vineyards were replanted starting in the 1970s, and as of 2022 there were about 300 acre planted under vines.
+The Upper Lake Valley American Viticultural Area was recognized in 2022.

+Canning

 The early economy of Upper Lake comprised canning beans, growing alfalfa and raising cattle.

-Canned beans

 During the late 19th century, canned beans developed into the primary economy for Upper Lake in the mid-20th century.
 The first cannery, which employed 400 people annually, was built in 1897 by A. Mendenhall.
 The first cannery was actually built by Mr. Henry Van Wambold.
 He built his "Blue Lakes Cannery" in 1895 and Mr. Mendenhall followed with his "Clear Lake Cannery" in 1897.
 This information is found in the State of California archives which show the application paperwork along with the trademark labels that were issued by California for each of these canneries.
 The name "Blue Lake" green bean was developed near the shores of the Blue Lakes of Lake County, near Upper Lake.
 Both these canneries were bought out in 1927 and were then renamed the "Lake County Cannery".
 The Lake County Cannery continued in operation until 1968.